danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

 end
 ```

-It first deletes the local `Docs` folder to make us end up with a fresh one, then calls `docc_platform` to generate a documentation archive for each platform.
+It deletes the local `Docs` folder to setup a fresh one, then calls `docc_platform` to generate a documentation archive for each platform.

 ### Step 3: Generate a platform-specific static documentation website

-With the platform-specific archives in place, we can now generate a static site for a specific platform:
+With platform-specific archives in place, we can now create a static site for each platform:

 ```sh
 desc "Build static documentation website for a single platform"